salaaad2/taskmaster/taskmaster.md

 ###  start umask single function call ?->umask()
 ###  restart n times from monitorProcess
 ###  Whether the program should be restarted never, unexpected exit, or always (0, 1, 2)
+### The number of processes to start and keep running